borgbackup/borg/docs/deployment/pull-backup.rst

     borg extract /borgrepo::archive

 to restore the whole archive.
-Finally we need to exit chroot and unmount all the
+Finally we need to exit chroot, unmount all the stuff and clean up:
-stuff:

 ::

     exit # exit chroot
     cd /tmp/sshfs
+    rm usr/local/bin/borg
-    for i in dev proc sys borgrepo; do umount ./$i; done cd ~
+    for i in dev proc sys borgrepo; do umount ./$i; done rmdir borgrepo
+    cd ~
     umount /tmp/sshfs
+    rmdir /tmp/sshfs

 Thanks to secuser on IRC for this howto.